ibrahim-string/SiteScraper/README.md

 Note that you will need to replace the URL with the actual YouTube URL that you want to scrape.
 New methods will be commited for twitter and reddit
-#  Note this is for running SiteScraper in google colab :
+#  Note:  This is for running SiteScraper in google colab :
 ```

 #run this command in the cell